yuto0214w/yuto0214w/README.md

 ## **I’m looking to collaborate on**
 - Node.js
 ## **I’m looking for help with**
-- Something about WebSocket (It affect to C# Discord.Net Development)
+- Something about WebSocket (It affects to C# Discord.Net Development)
 ## **Ask me about**
 - how to migrate glitch to heroku
 - typescript